Ericksgeo/DJI_PPK_from_TBC/README.md

 Code created for optimising the tedious PPK processing using the TBC trajectory solutions.
 I know that RTKLIB is a better option (sometimes), but if you're a surveyor and work with TBC every day to adjust GNSS solutions and coordinates stuff, this could improve your workflow.

-Interpolation formulas are approximated using the latitude location.
-It is currently set to WGS84 UTM19S (Chile)
+Interpolation formulas are approximated using the latitude location From AEROTAS xls file. (www.aerotas.com) It is currently set to WGS84 UTM19S (Chile)